University of Georgia: North Campus

 The North Campus is bounded by Baldwin Street to the south, Lumpkin Street to the west, Broad Street to the north and traditionally by Jackson Street to the east, but also extends past Jackson Street to East Campus Road.
 Several of the buildings that make up the old campus are designated as historic, covering part of the 37 acres originally gifted to the university in 1801.
 The entire Old North Campus of the University of Georgia is listed in the National Register of Historic Places as a historic district.

 Located at a central location in North Campus and constructed in 1806 as the first permanent building, Old College is the oldest building in Athens and one of the oldest in Northeast Georgia.
 The building closely resembles Yale University's Connecticut Hall.
 It was designed with identical front and back to allow the university to grow in either direction.
 Currently housing the Franklin College of Arts and Sciences, the building originally served both instructional and residential purposes.
 New College was built in 1823 as a residence hall and was rebuilt in 1832.

 Other historic buildings in the National Historic District include Waddel Hall, Demosthenian Hall, The chapel, Phi Kappa Hall, Lustrat Hall, Moore College, and Holmes–Hunter Academic Building.
-Named after UGA's fifth president, Waddell Hall is the second-oldest building on campus.
+Named after UGA's fifth president, Waddel Hall is the second-oldest building on campus.
 Built in the Federal style of architecture in 1821, it is also one of the smallest buildings on campus.
-Home to the oldest student organization at UGA since 1824, Demosthenian Hall and Demosthenian Literary Society are named after the Greek orator Demosthenes.
+Home to the oldest student organization and debate society at UGA, the 1824 Demosthenian Hall houses the Demosthenian Literary Society named after the Greek orator Demosthenes.
+Founded in 1803, the Demosthenian is among the oldest literary societies in the English-speaking world.
 Located between New College and Demosthenian Hall, The chapel is a Greek Revival-style building which resembles a classic temple.
-Considered as "the most beautiful building on campus", the interior features a large painting of the nave and aisles of the St. Peter's Basilica, painted by the artist George Cooke.
-Also built in the Greek Revival style in 1836, Phi Kappa Hall is home to the university's second-oldest student organization, Phi Kappa Literary Society, founded in 1820 to rival UGA's first debate society.
+Considered "the most beautiful building on campus", the interior features a large painting of the nave and aisles of the St. Peter's Basilica, painted by the artist George Cooke.
+Also built in the Greek Revival style in 1836, Phi Kappa Hall is home to the university's second-oldest student organization and debate society, Phi Kappa Literary Society, founded in 1820 to rival the Demosthenian Literary Society.